HIGH JEWELRY

 Royalty and the nobility also continued to use jewelry to signify their status.
 The intricate designs of medieval jewelry often incorporated heraldic symbols, and pieces were passed down as heirlooms, cementing the wearer's lineage and heritage.

 The Renaissance marked a revival of art, culture, and luxury; high jewelry flourished during this period.
-The Medici family in Italy played a significant role in developing jewelry design.
+The Medici family in Italy played a significant role in jewelry developing design.
 Renaissance jewelry was characterized by its elaborate designs, featuring enamel work, intricate metalwork, and abundant gemstones.

 As Europe moved into the Baroque and Rococo periods, jewelry designs became even more extravagant.
 The French court, particularly under Louis XIV, set luxury and excess standards, featuring diamonds prominently at this time.